Galaxy S10: Recent Leaks Suggest Samsung’s 2019 Flagship Will Look Radically Different

 — Android Community (@Androids) September 25, 2018

-Apart from the upcoming flagship smartphone’s colors, Hemmerstoffer also claims that “PVT is just around the corner” for the Samsung Galaxy S10.
+Apart from hinting at the upcoming flagship smartphone’s colors, Hemmerstoffer also claims that “PVT is just around the corner” for the Samsung Galaxy S10.
 PVT stands for “Product Validation Testing,” and is usually done when a device has reached its final build.
 If the smartphone passes the PVT, the iteration of the device would then be mass produced and shipped to customers.

 It remains to be seen how well the Galaxy S10 performs on the market.
-That being said, it is quite encouraging to see the South Korean tech giant going for something more original in its approach for the upcoming flagship device.
-If there is anything that Samsung must have learned from the Galaxy S9, after all, it is that the market does not respond to half-hearted attempts at upgrades anymore.
+That being said, it is quite encouraging to see the established and entrenched communications technology company going for something more original in its approach for their upcoming flagship offering.
+If there is anything that Samsung must have learned from the Galaxy S9, after all, it is that the market does not respond to half-hearted attempts at upgrades in 2018 and beyond.